aprilyye/camelmicro-website/documents/design-plan.md

 include header.php

 Display title of the solo product
-Display slideshow of product image floated left Display accordion of collapsed features of product on right Display overview description text of product below the slideshow image
+Display overview description text of product above the slideshow image Display solo product image floated left
+Display list of features of product on right as text
 ```

 #### applications.php